Chapter 21 : The One Where Lily Makes A Decision

 “No.” I shrugged.
 “I hate the thought of my whole life being mapped out for me because someone in the dirty clouds decided it’d be a nice thing for me to take this path and not the one that would have led me to a jolly good time.”
 Sometimes I used to believe in destiny, I was now firmly against it and everything it stood for.
 I made all my choices.
 It wasn’t part of a big plan because I was just a little bug that didn’t matter.
 If I disappeared tomorrow, would I mess up some big cosmic plan?
 I’m saying no.

 Lily sighed before smiling.
-“I think I still believe it.”
+“I think I still believe in it.”

 “Of course you do, you’re not bitter like me.”
 I stuck my tongue at her.
 “And this ‘the one’ is total bullshit by the way.”